- About Progeria

 Hutchinson-Gilford Progeria Syndrome “Progeria” or “HGPS” is a rare, fatal genetic condition characterized by an appearance of accelerated aging in children*.
 Its name is derived from Greek and means "prematurely old."
 While there are different forms of Progeria*, the classic type is Hutchinson-Gilford Progeria Syndrome, which was named after the doctors who first described it in England: in 1886 by Dr. Jonathan Hutchinson, and in 1897 by Dr. Hastings Gilford.

-* Other Progeroid syndromes include Werner’s syndrome, also known as “adult progeria” which does not have an onset until the late teen years, with a lifespan into the 40’s and 50’s.
+* Other Progeroid syndromes include Werner syndrome, also known as “adult progeria” which does not have an onset until the late teen years, with a lifespan into the 40’s and 50’s.
+Click here for information on Werner Syndrome

-Progeria affects approximately 1 in 4 - 8 million newborns.
-There are an estimated 200-250 children living with Progeria worldwide at any one time.
+Progeria affects approximately 1 in 20 million people.
+There are an estimated 350-400 children living with Progeria worldwide at any one time.
 It affects both sexes equally and all races.
-Since The Progeria Research Foundation was created in 1999, we have discovered children with Progeria living in over 40 countries♦.
+Since The Progeria Research Foundation was created in 1999, we have discovered children with Progeria living in 52 countries and speaking 32 languages.♦.

 Although they are usually born looking healthy, most children with Progeria begin to display many characteristics of Progeria within the first 2 years of life.
 Progeria signs include growth failure, loss of body fat and hair, aged-looking skin and stiffness of joints.
 As children get older, they suffer from osteoporosis, generalized atherosclerosis, cardiovascular (heart) disease and stroke.
 The children have a remarkably similar appearance despite differing ethnic backgrounds.
 Children with Progeria die of atherosclerosis (heart attacks or strokes) at an average age of fourteen years.